Powered by Partnership

-Through our founding partnerships with Robert Gordon University (RGU) and Net Zero Technology Centre (NZTC), our work harnesses academic research expertise and cutting edge industrial knowledge to deliver innovative and impactful solutions for energy transition.
+At the National Subsea Centre, we pride ourselves on fostering innovation through impactful collaboration, driven by our strong partnerships with Robert Gordon University (RGU) and the Net Zero Technology Centre (NZTC).
+Our collective efforts harness academic research expertise and cutting-edge industrial knowledge to deliver pioneering solutions for the energy transition.

-RGU is a vibrant, diverse and committed community of students and highly professional staff from across the world.
-RGU’s mission is to transform people and communities by providing excellent teaching, research and enterprise opportunities that contribute to economic, social and cultural development and environmental sustainability.
-With an enviable reputation for transforming individuals and communities through curriculum, research, consultancy, enterprise and its close links with business, RGU continues to lead the way in addressing challenges associated with global sustainability.
+RGU is a vibrant, diverse community of students and highly professional staff from across the world.
+Our partnership with RGU supports its mission to transform people and communities by providing excellent teaching, research, and enterprise opportunities that contribute to economic, social, and cultural development and environmental sustainability.
+With an enviable reputation for transforming individuals and communities, RGU continues to lead the way in addressing challenges associated with global sustainability.

-The Net Zero Technology Centre develops and deploys technology for an affordable net zero energy industry.
-The centre aims to accelerate the energy transition by closing the gap in net zero technologies that will reduce emissions from existing facilities, unlock the full potential of an integrated energy system, propel the energy industry towards a digital, automated future and champion clean energy start-ups to build a thriving supply chain.
+The Net Zero Technology Centre is dedicated to developing and deploying technology for an affordable net-zero energy industry.
+Our partnership with NZTC aims to accelerate the energy transition by closing the gap in net-zero technologies, reducing emissions from existing facilities, unlocking the full potential of an integrated energy system, and championing clean energy start-ups to build a thriving supply chain.

-More than £220 million has been co-invested with industry in technologies from effective well plugging and abandonment, asset integrity to autonomous robotics and renewable power systems.
-NZTC have screened over 1,640 exciting new technologies, completed or progressed 175 field trials, over 33 technologies have been commercialised, 45 tech start-ups supported and have helped generate £10-£15 billion GVA potential for the UK economy.
+With over £220 million co-invested with industry in technologies, NZTC has made strides in areas like effective well plugging and abandonment, asset integrity, autonomous robotics, and renewable power systems.
+They have screened over 1,640 exciting new technologies, completed or progressed 175 field trials, commercialised 33 technologies, supported 45 tech start-ups, and helped generate a potential £10-£15 billion GVA for the UK economy.